 Vary Tasks Based on Thinking Level

-Integrating critical thinking within classroom instruction offers students a wide range of opportunities to develop students’ capacity to process information across all content areas.
-Thinking levels can be increased with basic tweaks to content prompts, leading to higher levels and deeper levels of thought.
+First, integrating critical thinking within classroom instruction offers students a wide range of opportunities to develop students’ capacity to process information across all content areas.
+Teachers can increase thinking levels with basic tweaks to content prompts, leading to higher levels and deeper levels of thought.
 By matching tasks to Bloom’s Taxonomy, teachers can present students with practice at a variety of thinking levels.

 Challenge students to deeper levels of thinking with Mentoring Minds' award-winning DOK/RBT Wheel.